https://newsletter.en.creamermedia.com

 Van Binsbergen added that South Africa’s bilateral trade agreements were also key in safeguarding and/or growing domestic auto production and exports – such as the US’s African Growth and Opportunity Act – while there existed “massive potential” within the African Continental Free Trade Agreement.

-As for the influx of Chinese imports into the local market, he noted that the South African government had to incentivise these bands to set up production facilities in South Africa, as it had done with existing manufacturers.
+As for the influx of Chinese imports into the local market, he noted that the South African government had to incentivise these brands to set up production facilities in South Africa, as it had done with existing manufacturers.

 DRIVETRAIN CONUNDRUM